dball/skip_activerecord_callbacks/README.md

 method twice in a save for some reason.
 Or if ActiveSupport stopped implementing callbacks with the `run_callbacks method`, but the tests should catch that.

+## What Could Possibly Go Wrong?

+`destroy_without_callbacks` seems to behave a little bit differently than the Rails 2 version.
+In Rails 2, it would apparently not call the model's `destroy` method if it happened to define one.
+In the project for which I wrote this, we had a guard protecting models from being destroyed except via `destroy_without_callbacks`:

+    def destroy
+      raise "hell"
+    end

+This is trivially fixable by moving the guard to a `before_destroy` callback, or more correctly by moving the persistent object lifecycle concerns up into a service model.